 How can the chemicals hurt me?

 Chemicals have two general types of hazards: Physical hazards and health hazards.
 Examples of physical hazards include chemicals which may be flammable or combustible, explosive, shock-sensitive, oxidizers, or react violently with water or with air.
-Examples of health hazards include toxins, carcinogens, teratogens, irratants, and sensitizers.
+Examples of health hazards include toxins, carcinogens, teratogens, irritants, and sensitizers.

 In general, you can be exposed to a health hazard unless the chemical enters the body.
 There are four major routes of entry: